ibm-cloud-docs/vpc/block_storage_vpc_adjustable_throughput.md

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage volumes**.
 By default, {{site.data.keyword.block_storage_is_short}} volumes display for all resource groups in your region.
 1. In the list of all **{{site.data.keyword.block_storage_is_short}} volumes**, click the name of the volume to see the volume details.

-   Alternatively, go to the virtual server instance's detailss page and locate the volume that you want to update from the list of attached volumes.
+   Alternatively, go to the virtual server instance's details page and locate the volume that you want to update from the list of attached volumes.
    {: tip}

 1. On the volume details page, locate **Profile** and click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") or use the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Edit throughput**.